 China's CCTV launches global 'soft power' media network to extend influence

-China Central Television (CCTV), Beijing's largest and most important TV network, said it will launch a new global media platform at the stroke of New Year's Day to help re-brand China overseas.
+China Central Television (CCTV), Beijing's largest TV network, said it would launch a new global media platform on New Year's Day to help re-brand China overseas.

-SHANGHAI: China Central Television (CCTV), Beijing's largest and most important TV network, said it will launch a new global media platform at the stroke of New Year's Day to help re-brand China overseas.
+SHANGHAI: China Central Television (CCTV), Beijing's largest TV network, said it would launch a new global media platform on New Year's Day to help re-brand China overseas.

-The new multilingual media cluster will have six TV channels, a video newsletter agency and a new media agency and will see the original CCTV News channel renamed as China Global Television Network, the network said on its website on Friday night.
+The new multilingual operation will have six TV channels and a new media agency, the network said on its website on Friday night.
+Its CCTV News channel will be rebranded the China Global Television Network, it added.

-China has been extending its global influence with "soft power" tactics such as launching new English language media and auditioning international public relations firms to tailor its branding strategy.
+China has launched a number of "soft power" initiatives to expand its influence abroad, including other English-language media outlets.

-President Xi Jinping said in February state media must tell China's story to the world better and become internationally influential, adding that onshore portals must follow the party line and promote "positive propaganda as the main theme".
+Chinese President Xi Jinping urged the new network to "tell China stories well," the official Xinhua news agency reported on Saturday.

 (Reporting by Engen Tham in Shanghai and Ryan Woo in Beijing; Editing by Eric Meijer)